LangLangBart/boonGUI/.github/README.md

   * Additional ingame stats about the players.
   * Rally points are displayed for observers.
   * Timestamp notifications for players moving up a phase or completing one.
-  * The HUD in the middle shows individual unit stats.
+  * The HUD in the centre shows the values of the individual units.
+Relics show their auras and treasures their contents.
   * Option to skip the summary screen after a game ends.
   * All civilian houses/apartments have a garrison flag.
   * All heroes have a large visible object flowing over their head, making them easier to see on the battlefield.